 - As you drive in the car, point things out to your child and ask them what letter the word starts or ends with.

 - Play your child audiobooks.
 This can imprint a love for stories and storytelling.

 - Have a reading corner.

 - Write your own stories with learners in your class as the characters.
 This really excites and engages the learners and it is a great way of introducing learners to telling, and eventually writing of their own stories.

 - Read aloud to your class and have your learners in the class read to each other.

 - Change the reading environment – why not go and read outside with your class?

-Remember: Reading is to the mind what exercise to the body!
-In order to improve, one has to practice.
+Remember: Reading is to the mind what exercise is to the body!
+In order to improve, one has to practise.